-- The Grinch Script - Dialogue Transcript is based upon the Jim Carrey movie and available from Drew's Script-O-Rama.
+- The Grinch Script - Dialogue Transcript is based on the Jim Carrey movie and available from Drew's Script-O-Rama.
 However, parts and characters are not clearly marked, making it difficult to discern which parts are which.

 - Teachers Pay Teachers has numerous scripts for various age groups.
-A small sampling includes, a school readers theater script, a classroom script for grades 1-4 and a religious adaptation.
+A small sampling includes a school readers theater script, a classroom script for grades 1-4 and a religious adaptation.